MANY dentists believe their CPA will uncover embezzlement.

 While the review engagement ascertains whether the financial statements are plausible or believable, the audit engagement provides “reasonable” assurance that the financial statements do not contain material misstatements and were prepared in accordance with the proper accounting procedures.

-A fraud examination can provide a high level of assurance.
+A fraud examination provides a high level of assurance.

-A fraud examination is intended to resolve allegations of fraud based on the presence of behavioral red-flags, patient complaints, accounting red-flags or other clues.
+A fraud examination is performed to resolve allegations of fraud based on the presence of behavioral red-flags, patient complaints, accounting red-flags or other clues.

-A forensic audit can provide the highest level of assurance
+A forensic audit provides the highest level of assurance

-A forensic audit engagement is performed anticipation of litigation and can include a fraud examination, digital forensics, valuation and a host of other professional services.
+A digital forensic audit engagement is often performed anticipation of litigation and includes a fraud examination as well as other investigative procedures.

 Common techniques used for collecting evidence in a forensic audit include the following: